bonsai-rx/docs/articles/documentation-style-guide.md

 ./build.ps1
 ```

-If any of the nodes are greyed out in the generated SVG, then additional packages need to be installed in the local bonsai environment.
+If any of the nodes are greyed out in the generated SVG, then additional packages need to be installed in the local bonsai environment by using the package manager in the local bootstrapper `Bonsai.exe`.

-Simply open `bonsai.exe` in the `.bonsai` folder, go to the package manager and install the package.

 ### Figures

 > [!NOTE]
 > Avoid images/screenshots when possible as they do not display well across light/dark mode and do not scale well across different display sizes and resolutions.
 See the following sections for alternative ways of creating different content.

 To include a figure or image in an article: